Mexico Supreme Court strikes down law to put National Guard under Army control | Law-Order

 Mexico Supreme Court strikes down law to put National Guard under Army control

+Mexico's Supreme Court ruled as unconstitutional on Tuesday the transfer of control over the civilian-led National Guard to the Army, a step which had drawn criticism from activists concerned about the increasing militarization of public security.
+The court's decision is a blow to President Andres Manuel Lopez Obrador, who had backed a congressional reform to put the Army in charge, which passed last year.

-Mexico's Supreme Court on Tuesday ruled unconstitutional the transfer of control over the country's civilian-led National Guard to the Army, a move which had sparked fears from critics and activists of increasing militarization of public security.
+Mexico's Supreme Court ruled as unconstitutional on Tuesday the transfer of control over the civilian-led National Guard to the Army, a step which had drawn criticism from activists concerned about the increasing militarization of public security.

-In a move backed by President Andres Manuel Lopez Obrador, Congress last year passed a reform to put the Army in control of the National Guard.
-The reform gave the Army operational, financial and administrative control of the National Guard, which had previously been under Mexico's security ministry.
+The court's decision is a blow to President Andres Manuel Lopez Obrador, who had backed a congressional reform to put the Army in charge, which passed last year.
+The reform gave the Army operational, financial and administrative control of the National Guard, which had previously been under the security ministry.

+Tuesday's ruling passed with eight justices voting in favor and three against.
+After taking power in late 2018, Lopez Obrador created the National Guard to replace the Federal Police, which he accused of being corrupt and ineffective.

+At the time, the National Guard was put under civilian control in a bid to assuage concerns over the military's growing influence over public security.
+But Lopez Obrador later said he had changed his mind about using the armed forces in domestic law enforcement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)